dataaispark-spec/DataWhiz/SECURITY.md

 ## 📢 Reporting a Vulnerability

-If you discover a security vulnerability in DataWhiz, please help us by reporting it responsibly.
+If you discover a security vulnerability in PiRhoAI, please help us by reporting it responsibly.

 **Please do NOT report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

-Instead, please email our security team directly at [security@datawhiz.ai](mailto:security@datawhiz.ai)
+Instead, please email our security team directly at [security@pirhoai.ai](mailto:security@pirhoai.ai)

 Include the following information:
 - A clear description of the vulnerability